Nystagmus is a condition of uncontrolled eye movement. If you have nystagmus, your eyes move or “wobble” constantly.

 We’re here to support you every step of the way, and to answer any questions you may have – just get in touch with our Sight Loss Advice Service.
 You might also find the information on our children, young people and families pages helpful.

 For children with infantile nystagmus, having the right support at school can make a big difference.
 When a child is first diagnosed with an eye condition, a qualified teacher for visual impairment (QTVI) can provide support with development, play, learning and education.
 This support is continued from infancy into school and higher education, and other support is available when moving into employment.
 At an early stage, ask your local authority to put you in contact with a QTVI.
 They will support you and your child as soon as a visual impairment is suspected or diagnosed.
-If you have difficulty getting help, or need the details of the specialist teacher in your area, contact our Helpline.
+If you have difficulty getting help or need the details of the specialist teacher in your area, contact our Helpline.

 Depending on how much of a person’s sight is affected by nystagmus, they may be eligible to be registered as sight impaired (partially sighted) or severely sight impaired (blind).
 Registration can act as a passport to expert help and sometimes to financial concessions.

 A low vision assessment can explore how to make the most of your sight.
 This may mean making things bigger, using brighter lighting or using colour to make things easier to see.
 Your GP, optometrist (also known as an optician) or ophthalmologist (also known as a hospital eye doctor) can refer you to your local low vision service for an assessment.
-You can also find out tips for making the most of your sight by downloading our guide:
+You can also find out tips for making the most of your sight by downloading our booklet:

 The Nystagmus Network is a UK-based charity which supports people affected by the condition and leads the research into finding a treatment.